ranjithprabhuk/CXA-Assignment/README.md

 	```

-3. Item selector application will accessible in http://localhost:4200/
+3. Application will accessible in http://localhost:4200/

 ## Documentation